Whanganui

 Mangatepopo Hut to Ketetahi carpark: 5.5 hours, 18.5 km

 The route begins with a gradual incline to the base of the Devil’s Staircase.
 There is a short diversion to the soda springs here.
-The more or less literal Staircase is a long, hard slog.
-Then you are on south crater.
+The more-or-less literal Staircase is a long, hard slog.
+Then you are on South Crater.
 If you have the time and energy you could climb the active volcano Mt Ngāuruhoe (Mt Doom from the Lord of the Rings movies) but, as noted earlier, hapū Ngāti Hikairo ki Tongariro are asking people to respect the mountain and not climb to its summit.
 DoC supports this request.
 If you do choose to go up, it is a tough, one hour scramble and there is the danger of tumbling rocks dislodged by climbers above you.
 There is no marked route up.
 It is best to climb one of the rocky ridges, where there is solid ground, otherwise the loose scoria makes it like climbing in shingle.
-One the other hand, a very fast descent can be made by taking giant running steps down the loose slopes (great fun if you have the nerve).
+On the other hand, a very fast descent can be made by taking giant running steps down the loose slopes (great fun if you have the nerve).
 Expect your shoes/boots to suffer some shredding from the sharp rocks in any case.
-Some recommend wearing tough gardening gloves to protect your hands too.
+Some people recommend wearing tough gardening gloves to protect your hands too.
 Taking walking poles may or may not be a good idea.

 Ketetahi carpark to Tongariro Holiday Park: 2 hrs, 8.5 km

 SH46 is 1.5 km from the car park.
 Turn left into it, then after 6 km, left into SH47 and 300m down the road is Tongariro Holiday Park.
-Or you can take a shuttle from the Ketetahi carpark to the holiday park or Tūrangi if you book ahead.
+Or you can take a shuttle from the Ketetahi car park to the holiday park or Tūrangi if you book ahead.

-Always check the Trail Status pages of the official Te Araroa website for recent changes or alerts on the trail.
+– Always check the Trail Status pages of the official Te Araroa website for recent changes or alerts on the trail.

 Header photo: Duane Wilkins, Creative Commons